nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

     assemble and send to vane.
 - note the var `sink`  this is where the messages are sunk and assembled, to complete a full message.

-3)  Examine ++assemble-fragments:
+3)  Examine `++assemble-fragments`:
 - its quite simple.
 - the returned type is a noun (*)
 - we have a fragments map, and we feed a list (called sorted) into ++cue

-### Ames: Structures and Related Files:
+### Ames: Structures and Connected Files:

 ####  lull.hoon:

 - lull.hoon is located in the %base desk, in /sys/lull.hoon.
-It contains structures for Arvo, which manages all of the working vanes, and implements urbit's "operating function".
+It contains structures for Arvo, which manages all of the working vanes, and implements Urbit's "operating function".
 - In lull.hoon,  ames interface structures are listed.
 They are as follows:
 -  we have a top level definition for `++  ames`  which is a **lead core** (bivariant).
 This means the reads and the writes for ames, for any other core handling an instance of this, are opaque.
-- Note that this $ames structure is an interface definition.
+- Note that this $ames structure is an **interface definition**.
+Likely used for mold validation for the vane.
-- Ames functional work can be split into $tasks (jobs) and $gifts (events and side-effects).
+- Ames functional work can be split into tasks (jobs) and gifts (events and side-effects).
 - **Some $tasks of note:**
     - [%hear =lane =blob]: a packet from unix
     - [%dear =ship =lane]: a lane from unix (a lane is a ?(@pC @uxaddress)) - an opaque kind of address.